A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Computational Lateral Acceleration Autopilot

-In order to apply the DDPG algorithm in autopilot design, we need to formulate the problem in the RL framework.
+To apply the DDPG algorithm in autopilot design, we need to formulate the problem in the DRL framework.
 One intuitive choice is to utilise the entire dynamics model, detailed in Eqs. \eqref{eq:15}-\eqref{eq:19}, to represent the environment and directly learn the actuator command $\delta_c$ during agent training process.
 However, this simple learning procedure has been shown to be ineffective from our extensive test results.
 Our investigation suggests that it is mainly due to the nature of the vehicle dynamics: the considered longitudinal dynamics is statically unstable and therefore a small change in the control command could result in an unstable response.
 This hinders the learning effectiveness.
 Therefore, instead of learning the control action from scratch, we propose a new framework that utilises the domain knowledge to improve the learning effectiveness.
-More specifically, we fix the autopilot structure with several feedback loops and leverage DDPG to learn the controller gains to implement the feedback controller.
-With embedded domain knowledge, it is also expected that the learning efficiency can be greatly improved.
+To this end, we fix the autopilot structure with several feedback loops and leverage DDPG to learn the controller gains to implement the feedback controller.
+With this framework, it is also expected that the learning efficiency can be greatly improved.
 Notice that this concept is similar to fixed-structure $H_\infty$ control methodology \cite{apkarian2006nonsmooth,apkarian2015parametric}.
-However, our approach is a model-free flight control algorithm and therefore has advantages against fixed-structure $H_\infty$ method.
+However, our approach is a data-driven flight control algorithm and therefore has advantages against fixed-structure $H_\infty$ method.

 Over the past several decades, classical three-loop autopilot structures have been extensively employed for acceleration control for air vehicles due to its simple structure and effectiveness \cite{zarchan2012tactical,stein2016effect,mracek2005missile,lee2016connections,kim2017augmented}.
 The classical three-loop autopilot is given by a simple structure with two feedback loops, as shown in Fig. \ref{fig:three}.
 The inner loop utilises a proportional-integral feedback of pitch rate and the outer loop leverages proportional feedback of lateral acceleration.
 With this architecture, the autopilot gains $K_{DC}$, $K_A$, $K_I$ and $K_g$ are usually designed using linear control theory for several trim operation points individually. \cite{mracek2005missile} compared various three-loop topologies and showed that the gains can be optimally derived by using the LQR concepts.
 Note that the three-loop autopilot is realised by scheduling the gains with some external signals, e.g., angle-of-attack, Mach number, height in linear control.
 Due to this fact, implementing classical three-loop autopilot requires a look-up table and a proper scheduling algorithm.
 This fact inevitably increases the complexity of the controller and results in some approximation errors during the scheduling process.
 For modern air vehicles with large flight envelope, massive \textit{ad hoc} trim operation points are required to guarantee the performance of gain-scheduling.
 This further increases the complexity of autopilot design.